GermanBrainRot/Project-Galileo/README.md

 ![](ArkNoah.png)

 Regarding the West - look: It is not like we westerners have nothing to offer to the world.
 On the contrary!
-One of us just made a major contribution to physics and philosophy while living under a more and more unstable geopolitical environment.
-Also, the point that borders like in Ukraine should not just be violently modified is well taken!
+One of us just made a major contribution to physics and philosophy while living under a more and more unstable and concerning geopolitical environment.
+Also, your point that borders like in Ukraine should not just be violently modified is well taken!
 In fact, Russia’s own allies are not particularly comfortable with this idea either.

 So, here’s a proposal:

-- concede that your bad faith exploits of previous ceasefires (in the Minsk process) objectively prevent Russia from agreeing to an immediate ceasefire.
-The war does not magically go away because you are angry at the fact that it is happening, the best way to get to the other side is to speedrun good faith negotiations.
+- concede that your bad faith exploits of previous ceasefires (in the Minsk process, as admitted by Merkel and Hollande) objectively prevent Russia from agreeing to an immediate ceasefire.
+The war does not magically go away because you are angry at the fact that it is happening.
+The best way to get to the other side is to speedrun good faith negotiations.
+It would appear as of the time of writing this that the US is already making moves to this effect, but the EU is not.

 - concede that the modification of borders *can* be the outcome of the war, but

 - insist that the modification of the borders can not happen on the basis of violence alone, but on the basis that the people hold *another* referendum.
-If everything was fine with the referenda so far, Russia should not have any problem accepting such a proposal - it should have nothing to lose, and outright refusal would look *very* awkward in the eyes of Russia’s allies.
+If everything was fine with the referenda so far, Russia should not have any problem accepting such a proposal in the interest of peace - it should have nothing to lose, and outright refusal would look *very* awkward in the eyes of Russia’s allies.
 The difference this time would be that you - like all interested parties - should send observers and agree to a democratic procedure that everyone can get behind.
 Not sending observers and leaving everything else to the imagination of western audiences is foul play.

 See how diplomacy can be a strength once you understand material interest?

 ## Confirmation of the Prophecy

 The following is part personal statement, part meme, part inside joke.
+It is *not* intended as a statement of universal truth.
 What you make of it is up to you.

 I hereby confirm that Islam - in particular Qizilbash Shia - is the correct religion.
 But to come true, it needed help from a philosophy as potent and violent as the Hammer of Thor of which only a true Prussian could ever be worthy of.

 ![](MoonGorilla.jpeg)

-## License
+## Terms of Use

 Given how the West has historically used (or tried to use) the ludicrous notion of "intellectual property" to keep the peoples of the world in the dark, I would like to pay them back in kind.

 I hereby prohibit any monetization or military use of any potential practical applications based on this work by western economic or governmental entities, so long as these societies are still clearly bourgeois.

-Any other use of my work is permitted so long as any further publications using my insights retain this license condition.
+Any other use of my work is permitted so long as any further publications using my insights retain these terms.
+When the stated conditions on the intellectual embargo against the west no longer apply, these terms do not need to be copied.

+I explicitly encourage developing countries and the People's Republic of China to make the best of any insights this work contains.

 ## Acknowledgements